 Louis blows a kiss to Taïga, making her feel special.
 He waves a last time and runs off, he’s also late.

 ‘Girls, we’re here to learn how to cook, not how to use body language!’
-Mademoiselle Mathilde sounds stern but her eyes are smiling.
+Mathilde sounds stern but her eyes are smiling.
 ‘And for your information – the way to a man’s heart goes through his stomach!
 Now let’s bake some delicious chocolate muffins…’

 ‘Non, Clotilde.
 Jeanne lit la recette aujourd’hui.
 Give her the cook book.
 You read last week.’